 DJ Edwardson is the Grace Award nominated author of four novels and several shorter works.
 He traveled a lot when he was younger, but now he’s busy crafting exotic destinations of his own.
 Although he has written both Science Fiction and Fantasy novels, he likes to say he writes in the “genre of imagination”.
-He lives in Tennessee with his wife and three children and an unusually large collection of board games.
-His family usually gangs up on him so that he doesn’t win, but he has fun anyway.
+He lives in Tennessee with his wife and three children and an ever growing collection of wonderful books.